MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-column-chart-to-your-report-report-builder.md

 1. Switch to report design view.

 2. Right-click the horizontal axis title, then select **Show Axis Title** to remove the title.
-Because the horizontal axis displays dates, the title is not needed.
+Because the horizontal axis displays dates, the title isn't needed.

 3. Right-click the horizontal axis > **Horizontal Axis Properties**.